-Visual Imp0airment (VI)

-Hearing Impairment (HI)

-Multi-Sensory Impairment (MSI)

-Physical Disability (PD)

-Social, Emotional and Mental Health Difficulties.
+Visual Impairment (VI) Hearing Impairment (HI) Multi-Sensory Impairment (MSI) Physical Disability (PD) Social, Emotional and Mental Health Difficulties.

+Identification

-A pupil is identified as needed provision additional to or different from that provided as part of normal class based activities will trigger the involvement of the SENCO.
+A pupil is identified as needed provision additional to or different from that provided as part of normal class-based activities provided by high quality first wave teaching will trigger the involvement of the SENCO.
 Evidence will be presented, about a pupil who despite receiving differentiated learning opportunities:

-- Makes little or no progress, even when teaching approaches are targeted particularly towards a pupils proposed area of weakness; - Shows signs of difficulty in developing literacy and numeracy skills which result in poor attainment in some curriculum areas; - Presents persistent social and emotional difficulties with are not alleviated by the behaviour techniques employed by the school; - Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment;

-- Has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum; - Makes slow progress in developing literacy and numeracy skills; - Has emotional and behavioural difficulties which substantially and regularly interfere with the pupils learning or that of the class, despite having an individual behaviour management programme; - Has SEND or physical needs that require additional specialist equipment or regular advice or visits by a specialist service; - Has communication and/or interaction difficulties that impede the development of social relationships and cause a substantial barrier to learning.
+- Makes little or no progress, even when teaching approaches are targeted particularly towards a pupils proposed area of weakness. - Shows signs of difficulty in developing literacy and numeracy skills which result in poor attainment in some curriculum areas. - Presents persistent social and emotional difficulties with are not alleviated by the behaviour techniques employed by the school. - Has sensory or physical problems and continues to make little or no progress despite the provision of specialist equipment. - Has communication and/or interaction difficulties and continues to make little or no progress despite the provision of a differentiated curriculum. - Makes slow progress in developing literacy and numeracy skills. - Has emotional and behavioural difficulties which substantially and regularly interfere with the pupils learning or that of the class, despite having an individual behaviour management programme. - Has SEND or physical needs that require additional specialist equipment or regular advice or visits by a specialist service. - Has communication and/or interaction difficulties that impede the development of social relationships and cause a substantial barrier to learning.

 The Head teacher and SENCO will further assess the pupil and support for the individual will be discussed and action taken.
-A provision map will be written and termly reviews will take place.